-We hope to resume dancing in January of 2022.
+We hope to resume dancing this fall.
 Usually, we meet Saturday evenings 7:30 – 9:30 from mid-October to the mid-April [remember this is not carved in stone] in the Holy Trinity Anglican Church Hall, 165 2nd Avenue North at the corner of Darlington Street East.

-We, in Yorkton, are fortunate to have a full-certificate teacher, Ferne Katzberg, who volunteers to provide wonderful training.
+We, in Yorkton, are fortunate to have a teacher, Ferne Katzberg, who volunteers to provide wonderful training.

 Learn more about Yorkton

 as a municipality, as a tourist destination and as an interesting part of the province.

 For more information about the Yorkton Scottish Country Dancers, contact us by e-mail at email@example.com.

 Ask about a demonstration of Scottish country dancing as entertainment at your next business or social function.